* As an Amazon affiliate, this site earns from qualifying purchases.

 Reflection Questions for the 17th Sunday in Ordinary Time Year B

-- How does the Eucharist nourish my faith?
+• How does the Eucharist strengthen my relationship with Jesus?

 Quotes and Social Media Graphics for the 17th Sunday in Ordinary Time Year B